MiniXC/simple_hifigan/README.md

 # Simple HiFiGAN

+Please cite [the HiFiGAN paper](https://arxiv.org/abs/2010.05646) when using this.

 A simple wrapper for the this [HiFiGAN Implementation](
     https://github.com/ming024/FastSpeech2/blob/master/hifigan
 ).
 This wrapper adds a simple interface to the model.